 Tipping in Cuba is highly encouraged.
 Tips are not only a big part of the income of the service staff at Cuban hotels and restaurants, but they are also a universally understood way of saying, “thanks for the awesome service!”

-However, tipping in Cuba can be a little tricky for first-time travelers, especially if you come from a country with no tipping culture.
+However, tipping in Cuba can be tricky for first-time travelers, especially if you come from a country with no tipping culture.

 Who do you tip in Cuba?
 How much should you tip?
 We cover everything in our Cuba tipping guide below!